DC0507/content/src/content/lesson/what-is-html-learn-html.md

 Remember – for the fifteenth time – that a web page is… a text document!
 That’s right, if you knew the answer before you read it you are getting it!
 And, if not, don’t worry.
 We’ve never known of anyone learning HTML and CSS rather quickly ;).

-Lets see how a website compares to a Word document:
+Let's see how a website compares to a Word document:

 <before-after width="500px" before="../../assets/images/f2021d8d-193d-4482-b189-ae0005b1bd88.png" after="../../assets/images/8e339149-97ae-4b15-ba59-a3ddf3777525.png" /></before-after>